 The customer may have thought of an important piece of information or have another last-minute question to ask, and hanging up on them would result in a missed opportunity.

 In more extreme scenarios, the customer may also mistake this as a sign of rudeness and move on to another company.

 In sales, every deal matters and it would be foolish to lose a deal for a few extra seconds.
-I hope this article answers all your questions and doubts in regards of the topic on how to sell a product to a customer over the phone.
+I hope this article answers all your questions and doubts in regard to the topic of how to sell a product to a customer over the phone.

-Looking for innovative tool that will help you improve the results of selling over the phone?
-Try CallPage, a callback solution that helps companies increase the numbers of sales calls from potential customers and teaches hw to sell on the phone.
-Order a personalized presentation or test our tool for free for 7 days!
+Looking for an innovative tool that will help you improve the results of selling over the phone?
+Try CallPage, a callback solution that helps companies increase the number of sales calls from potential customers and teaches how to sell on the phone.